Semantics - CST Visitor

 }

-So far pretty simple, now lets add another visit method for "selectStatement".
-First lets recall it's grammar.
+So far pretty simple.
+Now let's add another visit method for "selectStatement".
+First, let's recall its grammar.

 selectStatement